wenkaiingermany/NCE_03/Lesson_07.md

 salvage ... from ...
 He tried desperately to salvage belongings from the burning house.
-The captain of The Elkor ordered his men to salvage as much as possible from the wreck.
+The captain of the Elkor ordered his men to salvage as much as possible from the wreck.

 savior / saviour
 a knight in shining armor.
 I don't know who you are, Nick.
 You just magically show up like some knight in shining armor, ready to save the day...

-People who live in Britain needn't despair when they make mistakes like this (and a lot of people do)!  绝望
+### People who live in Britain needn't despair when they make mistakes like this (and a lot of people do)!  绝望

 nasal explosion  鼻腔爆破
 [t] / [d] + [n]